The advantages and disadvantages of UV disinfection

 - Use a pre-filter for cloudy water; this allows the UV light to work properly.

-- UV water systems require electricity to operate.
-In the event of a power cut, a UV may not be suitable for emergency or survival needs.
+- UV water systems need electricity to operate.
+In the event of a power cut, a UV water purifier may not be suitable for emergency or survival needs, indeed.

 - UV disinfection does not offer the persistence of some other chemicals.

-Here are some UV disinfection reactors.
-What’s more, each device is designed for a specific water quality (salt water, swimming pools, industrial treatment, etc.).
+So here are some UV disinfection reactors.
+In addition, each device, including the UV water purifier, is intended for a specific water quality (salt water, swimming pool, industrial treatment, etc.).

 So there’s bound to be a model to suit your application!